 Why not come along and join our extremely knowledgeable panel who will frankly, openly and honestly discuss the different types of orgasms; how best to achieve them; common misconceptions and the health benefits of them!

-Please bring ID with you, the venue may refuse entry without it.
+Please remember to bring your ID, the venue may refuse you entry without it.

-Ticket price includes a glass of fizz and Killing Kittens goody bag.
+Ticket prices includes a glass of fizz and a goody bag.

 Emma Sayle is one of the UK’s leading ‘sex-entrepreneurs’.
 She made her name launching the elite global adult-party brand Killing Kittens in 2005, she has gone on to become a leading spokesperson for the female-first movement.
 Her passion for female empowerment is the driving force behind the KK Group, which inspires women to make connections socially, sexually, romantically and professionally, through experiences created both online and offline.